TeamDaisyX/Daisy-OLD/README.md

+# Project still under heavy development
+## Everything will be changed in the release

 # “ Hey there 👋 I'm Daisy „
 ## AI based Advanced telegram Group Management Bot Suit For All Your Needs ❤️